jentranxd/ChemGen_Abau/README.md

 Chemical pathway effects and cheminformatics analyses

 ### Network:
-Code used to generate the essential gene network (final tables fed into Cytoscape for visualization)
+Code used to generate the essential gene network (final tables fed into Cytoscape for visualization; https://cytoscape.org/)